 Investment Products.
 The Bank's retail banking investment products include mutual funds, government bonds and equity securities.
-As of 30 June 2023, the Bank had TL 186.9 billion of assets under management in investment products.
+As of 30 September 2023, the Bank had TL 289.0 billion of assets under management in investment products.
 The Bank's principal strategies to increase its retail investment product sales, customers using digital channels and profitability include conducting cross-selling campaigns to deposit customers and utilising actively managed mutual funds (e.g., a fund with a diversified multi-asset strategy that invests not only in Turkish equity and fixed income markets but also in the equity and fixed income markets in Europe, the United States and emerging markets and in precious metals and ETFs).

-The paragraphs in the section titled "The Group and its Business - Overview of the Group - Subsidiaries" starting on page 132 of the Base Prospectus are hereby deleted in their entirety and replaced by the following:
+The paragraphs in the section titled "The Group and its Business - Overview of the Group - Subsidiaries" starting on page 132 of the Original Base Prospectus (as amended by the First Supplement) are hereby amended to read as follows: